ouedyan/nextjs-template/README.md

 yarn add -D next-sitemap
 ```

-Add a **next-sitemap.js** file like this and configure it as your needs
+Add a **next-sitemap.config.js** file like this and configure it as your needs.

 ```json lines
 module.exports = {